 10. The UK is one of the least wooded countries in Europe

 Only around 13% of the UK’s landmass is covered in woodland, compared to a European average of 44%.
-Of that 13%, around half is conifer plantation and only around 2% is ancient woodland.
+Of that 13%, around half is conifer plantation, while around a fifth is ancient.
+Only around 2% of the UK is covered by ancient woodland.
 Things have improved somewhat since 1905, when woodland cover is estimated to have been as low as 5%, but we still have a long way to go and urgent action is needed.
 Our woods and trees face a variety of threats and although we work hard to protect, restore and create woods across the UK, we can’t do it alone.
 We must vastly increase native woodland creation and work to protect and enhance what we already have.

 11. The Woodland Trust owns over 1,000 woods across the UK